sait-lab/learn-git/git-branching.md

   sf        d2d1e83 [origin/serverfix] local update 2
 ```

-It’s important to note that these numbers are only since the last time you fetched from each server.
-This command does not reach out to the servers, it’s telling you about what it has cached from these servers locally.
-If you want totally up to date ahead and behind numbers, you’ll need to fetch from all your remotes right before running this.
+It's important to note that these numbers are only since the last time you fetched from each server.
+This command does not reach out to the servers, it's telling you about what it has cached from these servers locally.
+If you want totally up to date ahead and behind numbers, you'll need to fetch from all your remotes right before running this.
 You could do that like this:

 ```console
 $ git fetch --all; git branch -vv